luiztools/solidity-examples/README.md

 ## Ownable & AccessControl Patterns
 A simple ownable and access control patterns implementations for contracts with administrative functions.

+## Proxy Pattern HardHat
+A simple proxy pattern implementation for upgradeable contracts with HardHat and OpenZeppelin.

 ## Token ERC-20 HardHat
 An ERC-20 Token built with HardHat, Solidity and OpenZepellin.